garcane/garcane/README.md

-### Hi there 👋
+# Hi there 👋

-I'm a first-class graduate with honours in Biochemistry.
-Currently working as an R&D scientist.
-A self-taught programmer who is an avid and motivated learner, seeking to switch careers for a role in software engineering as a backend engineer or in data science.
+A dedicated and proficient self-taught programmer, holding a first-class honours degree in Biochemistry.
+Working as a diligent R&D scientist specialized in developing and validating pharmaceutical products.
+Now aspiring to transition into a career in software engineering or data science

 Current Tech Stack: Python | Flask | HTML | Bootstrap | CSS | SQLite | Shell Scripting (Bash) | Visual Basic for Applications (VBA).
 Technologies/Frameworks: Git, Flask, Bootstrap, Jinja2, Tkinter, TCP/IP, HTTP, Pandas.